The BIG IDEA

 We don’t know.
 We do know that from when he first told God he wanted to die, there were at least 40 days and 40 nights.
 And it seemed from the second and third conversations with God that he was still feeling the same despair after those 40 days.
 This shows us that there is not always a quick fix for depression.

 4. The book of Psalms is a collection of poems and songs that express a variety of deep feelings.
 Many can give encouragement and perspective to people struggling to have hope in the midst of their circumstances.

-Psalm 42:3-8 (His experience was that He couldn’t stop crying, day and night (v.3).
+Psalm 42:3–8 (His experience was that he couldn’t stop crying, day and night (verse 3).
 His soul was cast down.
-His emotions were in turmoil (v.5).
-He was being taunted by his enemies (v.3).
-The writer of the psalm poured out his soul to God and he remembered how he experienced God in the past (v.4).
-He told himself that there would be hope in the future that he would again rejoice (v.5).
-He remembered that God loves him and is ever present both day and night. (v.8))
+His emotions were in turmoil (verse 5).
+He was being taunted by his enemies (verse 3).
+The writer of the psalm poured out his soul to God and he remembered how he experienced God in the past (verse 4).
+He told himself that there would be hope in the future that he would again rejoice (verse 5).
+He remembered that God loves him and is ever present both day and night. (verse 8)

 Allow the group to discuss.
 Leaders: This may be a hard one for students to find examples for.
 Start them off with an example from your own life.

 6. When things around us or inside us feel dark, what are some truths we can cling to/place our hope in?
 Divide up the verses below and match them with the truths.

 - Trouble and suffering are normal and not a surprise to Jesus.
 He is greater than anything we will face.